Wannabeasmartguy/GPT-Gradio-Agent/README.md

 ## Basic Chatbox Interface

-This is the basic Chatbox, where you can have a conversation with GPT and have them play the role of an expert to answer your questions through System Prompt.
+This is the basic chatbox interface where you can have a conversation directly with GPT, let them play the role of an expert and answer your questions with system prompts, and manage your multiple conversations.

 ![英文参数](https://github.com/Wannabeasmartguy/GPT-Gradio-Agent/assets/107250451/e24645f6-ee92-4d2e-9565-805e21250546)

 ## GPT-driven knowledge base

-In this interface, you can **create and manage your own knowledge base** (CRUD) and **have GPT answer your questions** in conjunction with **specified documents** (or the **entire knowledge base**).
+In this interface, you can **create and manage your own Knowledge Base** (CRUD) and **have GPT answer your questions in conjunction with **specified documents** (or **the entire Knowledge Base**), enabling RAG (Retrieval Augmented Generation)

 Very efficient!